 We do not own or operate manufacturing facilities for clinical or commercial production of our product candidates.
-We have limited personnel with experience in drug manufacturing and we lack the resources and the capabilities to manufacture any of our product candidates on a clinical or commercial scale.
-We currently outsource all manufacturing and packaging of our preclinical and clinical product candidates and products to third parties.
+We lack the resources and the capabilities to manufacture any of our product candidates on a clinical or commercial scale.
+We currently outsource all manufacturing and packaging of our preclinical and clinical product candidates to third parties.
 The manufacture of pharmaceutical products requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
-Manufacturers of pharmaceutical products often encounter difficulties in production, particularly in scaling up initial production.
+Manufactures of pharmaceutical products often encounter difficulties in production, particularly in scaling up initial production.
 These problems include difficulties with production costs and yields and quality control, including stability of the product candidate.
+The occurrence of any of these problems could significantly delay our clinical trials or the commercial availability of our products.